ctsit/warrior_specific_features/README.md

-# WARRIOR project specific features
+# WARRIOR Project Specific Features
 This is a redcap modules which contains specific features for warrior project.

 ## Prerequisites